Bronica S Series Lenses Bokeh #1: Standard Lenses

 Ah the Zeiss Jena, as far as I know this is basically a repackaged 80mm f/2.8 Biometar from the Pentacon Six system.
 It features 5 elements in 4 groups which is very similar to the Nikon NIKKOR-P(·C) If you look at the optical diagrams.
 This lens has 8 aperture blades, when purchasing I would make sure they are snappy as this lens suffers similar issues as some of the Pentacon Six lenses with oil migrating to the aperture blades and making them slow.
 This (Zeiss 80mm) lens compared to the next lens, the 80mm Zenzanon, has a slightly tighter field of view even though both lenses are “80mm”.

-This lens is nice to use and wide open has some really nice and very classic “Xenotar” bokkeh, the mechanical vignetting combined with some outlining in the highlights makes it a kind of fun swirly looking bokkeh.
-There is a bit of nervousness in the bokkeh with some mild double imaging but I think it works with the overall character of the lens.
-The bokkeh starts to change from circular to a longer shape faster than on the 75mm Nikkor HC.
-I would love to be able to compare this to the Nikon P(C) version since the optical layouts are so similar (I beieve the Nikon P(C) also has 9 bladed aperture vs the 7 on the HC)
+This lens is nice to use and wide open has some really nice and very classic “Xenotar” bokkeh, the mechanical vignetting combined with some outlining in the highlights makes it a kind of fun swirly looking bokeh.
+There is a bit of nervousness in the bokeh with some mild double imaging but I think it works with the overall character of the lens.
+The bokeh starts to change from circular to a longer shape faster than on the 75mm Nikkor HC.
+I would love to be able to compare this to the Nikon P(C) version since the optical layouts are so similar (I believe the Nikon P(C) also has 9 bladed aperture vs the 7 on the HC)

 Zeiss Jena Zenzanon 80mm vs Nikon NIKKOR P(·C) 75mm (from Lens-db.com)